dart-lang/ecosystem/packages/corpus/README.md

 -h, --help                     Print this usage information.
     --package-limit=<count>    Limit the number of packages usage data is collected from.
     --show-src-references      Report specific references to src/ libraries.
-    --include-old              Include packages that haven't been published in the last year (these are normally excluded).
 ```